 Severe, life-threatening, and in some cases fatal hepatotoxicity, including fulminant and cholestatic hepatitis, hepatic necrosis and hepatic failure, have been reported in patients treated with nevirapine.

 The risk of symptomatic hepatic events regardless of severity is greatest in the first 6 weeks of therapy.
 The risk continued to be greater in the nevirapine groups in controlled clinical trials through 18 weeks of treatment.
 However, hepatic events may occur at any time during treatment.
 In some cases, patients presented with nonspecific, prodromal signs or symptoms of fatigue, malaise, anorexia, nausea, jaundice, liver tenderness or hepatomegaly, with or without initially abnormal serum transaminase levels.
 Rash was observed in approximately half of the patients with symptomatic hepatic adverse events.
 Fever and flu-like symptoms accompanied some of these hepatic events.
 Some events, particularly those with rash and other symptoms, have progressed to hepatic failure with transaminase elevation, with or without hyperbilirubinemia, hepatic encephalopathy, prolonged partial thromboplastin time, or eosinophilia.
 Rhabdomyolysis has been observed in some patients experiencing skin and/or liver reactions associated with nevirapine use.
 Hepatitis/hepatic failure may be associated with signs of hypersensitivity which can include severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, eosinophilia, granulocytopenia, lymphadenopathy, or renal dysfunction.
 Patients with signs or symptoms of hepatitis must be advised to discontinue nevirapine and immediately seek medical evaluation, which should include liver enzyme tests.

 Transaminases should be checked immediately if a patient experiences signs or symptoms suggestive of hepatitis and/or hypersensitivity reaction.
 Transaminases should also be checked immediately for all patients who develop a rash in the first 18 weeks of treatment.
 Physicians and patients should be vigilant for the appearance of signs or symptoms of hepatitis, such as fatigue, malaise, anorexia, nausea, jaundice, bilirubinuria, acholic stools, liver tenderness, or hepatomegaly.
-The diagnosis of hepatotoxicity should be considered in this setting, even if transaminases are initially normal or alternative diagnoses are possible [see BOXED WARNING and DOSAGE AND ADMINISTRATION].
+The diagnosis of hepatotoxicity should be considered in this setting, even if transaminases are initially normal or alternative diagnoses are possible [see DOSAGE AND ADMINISTRATION].